christyheaton/PostGIS_Tab_Convert/README.md

-# Automate OSM Data Export from a PostGIS Database
+# Automate OSM Data Export from PostGIS Databases
-Converts PostGIS tables into MapInfo Tab files.
+Converts PostGIS tables into shapefiles.

 ## Overview

 This script will automate and customize export of data from PostGIS databases into shapefiles.

-PostGIS_To_Shp.py is a simple script that loops through all of the country databases and exports the data in "planet_osm_line", "planet_osm_point", "planet_osm_polygon", "planet_osm_roads" into shapefiles without customizeation.
+PostGIS_To_Shp.py is a simple script that loops through all of the country databases and exports the data in "planet_osm_line", "planet_osm_point", "planet_osm_polygon", "planet_osm_roads" into shapefiles without customization.
 Warning: this may produce extremely large files.